villhei/elixirtut/elixir_web/app/chapters/05_functions_modules.md

 As a cherry on top, Elixir also allows us to match patterns from within anonymous functions.
 We define two patterns for the `fn/1` which uses a guard in the first pattern the check if the remained from the `rem(n, 2)` is zero indicating the number is an even number.
 Those numbers are divided by two.
 The second pattern multiplies the odd numbers we supplied.

 The possibility to accept functions as function parameters proves itself a really powerful way of creating complex abstractions with a very little code time after time.
 The functionality implemented here is in reality provided by the [Enum module](http://elixir-lang.org/docs/stable/elixir/Enum.html).
-It's an uncommon case that a common behavior such as the one presented above needs to implemented by the programmer.
+It's an uncommon case that a recurring behavior such as the ones presented above need to implemented by the programmer.

 ### Functions returning functions